Mandrels prevent flattening, wrinkles, and kinks when bending tubing, which is why mandrel tubing benders are such a popular bending solution.

 Why use a mandrel?

 As mentioned above, mandrels help prevent some of the most common bending problems.
-In addition to flattening, wrinkles, and kinks mandrels help prevent spring back.
-Spring back, the tendency of metal to return to its original shape, can be excessive when a mandrel is not used.
+In addition to flattening, wrinkles, and kinks, mandrels help prevent spring back.
+Spring back, the tendency of a metal to return to its original shape, can be excessive when a mandrel is not used.

 Finding the right mandrel tubing bender

-When choosing a mandrel tubing bender there are a number of factors to consider.
+When choosing a mandrel tubing bender, there are some factors to consider.
 Often volume and type of tubing will help you narrow down your bender options.